olitomlinson/dapr-pluggable-state-store/README.md

+### Status

-### This is V2 and is currently WIP
+This probject is currently a Work in Progress

+### Purpose

-A limited capability, proof of concept, demonstrating a pluggable Dapr state store component, written in c# aspet .net 6.0, backed by PostgreSQL.
+A complete .NET 6 implementation of a Dapr state store using the Pluggable Components API.

+#### What makes this different from the current in-tree Postgres Dapr Component?

-Customised to support tenant-aware behaviours, such as 'Schema-per-Tenant' and 'Table-per-Tenant''
+This component is specialised with tenant-aware state operations, such as 'Schema-per-Tenant' and 'Table-per-Tenant''

 ### Working capabilities